 Memories provide transportable snapshots of moments that we can take anywhere, and they allow us to relive those moments and experiences to a certain extent.
 Some memories, however, hinder the activities of daily life by consistently invoking terror or anger to a debilitating degree.
 Scientists know that the brain processes information and builds memories differently when under stress than under normal conditions.
 A stressed brain cannot file memories in the hippocampus, the part of the brain where all memories are stored, as effectively when the other neurotransmitters involved in stress response – the flight or fight mechanism – are present.
 These memories tend to be “stuck in time.”
 Rather than filed away in less emotional centers of the brain, these memories remain in a more active region that allows them to provoke visceral responses in the body – they recreate sounds, smells, physical sensations and even mental distress.

-An individual with such traumatic memories might find such visceral and uncontrollable responses a hinderance to the activities of daily life.
+An individual with such traumatic memories might find such visceral and uncontrollable responses a hindrance to the activities of daily life.
 The rumbling of a bus might suddenly have the power to evoke terrible memories that make the person feel they are reliving war, abuse, or other dramatic events.
 These physical responses to memories can also lead to additional off-shoots of depression and anxiety as the individual feels they are losing control of their own ability to cope as well as their ability to get through the day.

-Psychologist Dr. Francine Shapiro happened upon an observation that would revolutionize psychotherapy for victims of trauma.
+Dr. Francine Shapiro happened upon an observation that would revolutionize psychotherapy for victims of trauma.
 She found that eye movements could reduce the intensity of disturbing thoughts under certain conditions.
-This discovery and the subsequent research and collaboration of psychologists all over the world resulted in EMDR, or Eye Movement Desensitization and Reprocessing Therapy.
+This discovery and the subsequent research and collaboration of specialists all over the world resulted in EMDR, or Eye Movement Desensitization and Reprocessing Therapy.